Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Results

-Visualizing the top 5\% of attention edges as a network (\textbf{Fig.~5A}) reveals \textit{GFI}1\textit{B} as a hub gene with multiple connection types: downstream targets (genes that \textit{GFI}1\textit{B} regulates), upstream regulators (genes that influence \textit{GFI}1\textit{B}), and bidirectional relationships suggesting reciprocal regulatory dynamics.
-This bidirectional structure captures the feedback loops characteristic of transcription factor networks.

-To quantify the correspondence between attention-derived and experimentally determined regulatory networks, we ranked all 2,361 genes by \textit{GFI}1\textit{B} attention weight and, independently, by absolute experimental effect size (mean $|\log_2\text{FC}|$ upon \textit{GFI}1\textit{B} perturbation\textsuperscript{12}), then measured overlap between the top $N$ genes from each ranking.
-At top 100, 28 genes appeared in both lists, representing a 6.6-fold enrichment over random expectation ($P = 3.5 \times 10^{-17}$ by hypergeometric test).
-This demonstrates that CDT-II's attention maps recover known regulatory relationships without supervision.
+Ranking all 2,361 genes by \textit{GFI1B} attention weight and, independently, by absolute experimental effect size, we measured overlap between the top $N$ genes.
+At top 100, 28 genes appeared in both lists, representing 6.6-fold enrichment ($P = 3.5 \times 10^{-17}$ by hypergeometric test).
+This demonstrates that CDT-II's attention maps recover known regulatory relationships without supervision (Figs.~4 and 5).

-Cell-to-cell variation in attention patterns revealed state-dependent regulatory networks (Fig.~4E).
-Across validation cells, pairwise correlations of \textit{GFI}1\textit{B} attention vectors showed a mean of $r = 0.75$, indicating that while the core network structure is preserved, CDT-II modulates attention weights based on each cell's expression state.
-This per-cell variation is a direct consequence of using raw expression as input---each cell's unique transcriptional profile generates a unique view through the AI microscope.